Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 Life Size Architecture, a Brighton-based team of architectural designers and technologists, designed this stunning rear and side extension and loft conversion to this home located in a conservation area.
 The architects commissioned Attic Conversions Ltd to carry out the works of the mansard roof addition, which features bifold door openings and a metal balustrade.

-As part of the electrical installation, mains-powered smoke alarms should be installed on each floor of your home and these should be interlinked so that they all sound when one is activated.
+As part of the electrical installation for a loft conversion, mains-powered smoke alarms should be installed on each floor of your home and these should be interlinked so that they all sound when one is activated.
 Most have a re-chargeable battery as a back-up that allows the supply to be extended from a lighting circuit if need be.

-8. What kind of insulation do loft conversions need?
+8. What kind of insulation does a loft conversion require?

 With energy efficiency standards being increased, loft conversion insulation is more difficult to install than it once was.
 If you are replacing the roof tiles at the same time, you can insulate between the covering and the rafters, which will also achieve good airtightness.